 “There is no cost to the Trust…its really beneficial” - Sue Priestley is the Clinical Director for Gastroenterology at St Helens and Knowsley Teaching Hospitals NHS Trust and also a JAG lead.

-Two pilot trainee cohorts completed the training in 2016 and following a positive initial evaluation report by the Office for Public Management (OPM), the programme is being rolled out more widely.
+Two pilot trainee cohorts completed the training in 2016.
+Following a positive initial evaluation report by the Office for Public Management (OPM), the programme is being rolled out more widely.
 Successful trainees from the programme have advanced their careers while helping to meet endoscopy service demands in their trust and freeing up medical colleagues to concentrate on more complicated cases.

 Jun Wang, Nurse Endoscopist/ Endoscopy Specialist practitioner – University Hospital Southampton NHS Trust.

 Feedback shows trainees are helping to meet clinical demand, reduce waiting lists and contributing to a better patient experience.
 The full follow-up evaluation will be published in the spring and will be available on this page.

-“I think actually what it’s done has put better practices in place, before it was very ad hoc, the trust has focused on training massively and the planning worked has benefited us and the registrars.”
+I think actually what it’s done has put better practices in place, before it was very ad hoc, the trust has focused on training massively and the planning worked has benefited us and the registrars.”

 Developing your career